MuhammadHKhan/RecursiveSudoku/README.md

 # RecursiveSudoku
-A program that randomizes sudoku values and then completes the board by using recursion.
+A program that reads in a file that contains a sudoku board, empty spaces are 0s and the other spaces are numbers that are already there.
+The program will recursively solve the sudoku puzzle.